-- b.
-Earn a final course grade that is equivalent to a "B" or higher in an appropriate class taken through the College Credit Plus program - c.
+- .
+Earn a score that is at least equivalent to proficient on an appropriate Advanced Placement or International Baccalaureate exam - a.
+Earn a final course grade that is equivalent to a "B" or higher in an appropriate class taken through the College Credit Plus program - b.
 Complete a course offered through the district or school that meets guidelines developed by the Department